DocumentWDP-10

 Abstract#

 This document provides INFORMATIVE (non-normative) guidance on visual presentation for the Waddling Diagnostic Protocol (WDP).
-It recommends emoji mappings, terminal colors, web colors (light and dark mode), and accessibility considerations for displaying WDP diagnostics in user interfaces.
+It specifies RECOMMENDED emoji mappings, terminal colors, web colors (light and dark mode), and accessibility considerations for displaying WDP diagnostics in user interfaces.

-Specification Navigation: See STRUCTURE.md for an overview of all WDP specification parts.
+Specification Navigation: See STRUCTURE for an overview of all WDP specification parts.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-This document provides recommended visual presentation guidelines for WDP diagnostic severities.
-These recommendations help create consistent, accessible user experiences across different platforms and interfaces.
+This document provides RECOMMENDED visual presentation guidelines for WDP diagnostic severities.
+These recommendations facilitate consistent, accessible user experiences across different platforms and interfaces.

 This specification covers visual presentation for: